PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: Related Work

 \subsection{Interactive Image Segmentation}

 Early interactive image segmentation approaches mainly adopt optimization-based methods~\cite{Randomwalks_grady2006random} to minimize a specifically constructed cost function defined on a graph over image pixels~\cite{GrabCut_rother2004grabcut, graphcut_boykov2001interactive, Loosecut_yu2017loosecut}.
 Thanks to the advance of deep learning, recent studies have developed a variety of deep learning models for interactive image segmentation~\cite{BRS_jang2019interactive, f_brs_sofiiuk2020f, 99accuracy_forte2020getting}.
 For instance, Xu~\textit{et al.}~\cite{DIS_xu2016deep} first introduced a deep model to transform positive and negative clicks into separate Euclidean Distance Maps, and then concatenates the maps with an input image as a composite input to a Convolutional Neural Network (CNN) for mask prediction.
 RITM~\cite{RITM_sofiiuk2022reviving} extends click-based interactive segmentation to allow modifying existing instance segmentation masks interactively, which has inspired numerous subsequent research works in this field.
 GPCIS~\cite{GPCIS_zhou2023interactive} formulates the click-based interactive segmentation task as a pixel-wise binary classification model based on Gaussian processes (GP).
 It employs amortized variational inference to approximate the GP posterior in a data-driven way and then decouples the approximated GP posterior into dual-space forms for efficient sampling with linear complexity.
-Besides CNN, transformer-based models are also designed for interactive image segmentation~\cite{f_brs_sofiiuk2020f, IStransformer_faizov2022interactive}, where a user's clicks are still concatenated with an image as an input to the models for mask prediction.
+Besides CNN, transformer-based models have been also employed for interactive image segmentation~\cite{f_brs_sofiiuk2020f, IStransformer_faizov2022interactive}, where a user's clicks are still concatenated with an image as an input to the models for mask prediction.
 Benefiting from the self-attention mechanism, transformer-based approaches have demonstrated promising performance for interactive image segmentation.
 This work also adopts transformer-based backbones for interactive image segmentation.
-Rather than concatenating an image with users' prompts, our approach separately inputs them into the model with a deep cross-modal interaction to boost the segmentation performance.
+Differently, our model supports multiple types of visual prompts and focuses on developing an effective probabilistic prompt encoding and post-processing to boost segmentation performance.